adolliou/euispice_coreg/README.md

 ```

 **Important Advice** : You should always check the "correlation_results.pdf" figure, to ensure that the shift between the two images are within your lag parameter range.
 If you notice that the position of the maximum correlation are on the boundaries image, then you should adapt the lag_crval1 and lag_crval2 parameters accordingly.
-An example of a the type of "correlation_results.pdf" you should obtain is the following (with the maximum correlation not on the boundaries, but well within the figure):
+As an example below, you should have the maximum correlation located not on the boundaries, but well within the figure:
 ![image](correlation_19_07_00.png)